July 9, 2017

 Together, on the 3rd July at the CSD Parade they will demonstrate that lesbians, gays, bisexuals and transsexuals will be equally treated legally and socially accepted.
 The street festival in the Cologne Old Town and the AIDS-Gala of the AIDS-Hilfe Cologne are, as well as the parade, an inherent part of the CSD weekend.
 A colourful stage programme, numerous information-stands and various political events await you.

-To begin with, Cologne Pride (18th June to 3rd July 2016), the two week supporting programme of CSD offers multifaceted surprises from all areas.
+To begin with, Cologne Pride, the two week supporting programme of CSD offers multifaceted surprises from all areas.
 The Fantasy Pride in Phantasialand kicks the whole thing off.
 WomenPride will also start here, which combines all the events for women during the whole time of Cologne Pride.
 Whether it be readings, film screenings, panel discussions, partys, barbeques, seminars or other cultural activities, Cologne Pride and WomenPride offer something for every gay and lesbian, and their friends.

 Find out more: www.csd-cologne.de